peymanshahidi/peymanshahidi.github.io/_pages/cv.md

 * <a href="https://anthonyleezhang.github.io" target="_blank" rel="noopener noreferrer">Anthony Lee Zhang</a>
   * Assistant Professor of Finance at University of Chicago, Booth School of Business
 * <a href="https://teias.institute/~kamali/" target="_blank" rel="noopener noreferrer">Behrang Kamali-Shahdadi</a>
-  * Assistant Professor of Economics and Finance at Tehran Institute for Advanced Studies (TeIAS), Khatam University
+  * Assistant Professor of Economics and Finance at Khatam University, TeIAS
 * <a href="https://teias.institute/~joshaghani/" target="_blank" rel="noopener noreferrer">Hosein Joshaghani</a>
-  * Assistant Professor of Economics and Finance at Tehran Institute for Advanced Studies (TeIAS), Khatam University
+  * Assistant Professor of Economics and Finance at Khatam University, TeIAS